USJ and the Correctional Services Bureau jointly offer a Prison Outreach Programme

 The content of the course is generally in line with the Social Work Department’s curriculum.
 Instruction is primarily face-to-face, supplemented by reading requirements, in-class discussions, group activities and assignments, and examinations.
 The faculty from the USJ Macao highly recognise the class performance and learning attitude of incarcerated individuals, changing the negative and stereotyped image of the latter.
 Professor Liu also said that the in-prison junior college programme has helped restore prison inmates’ self-confidence and self-efficacy.

 Prof. Liu added, “We have received many suggestions and feedback from students in the outreach programme.
 Previously, the USJ Macao strove for many resources for incarcerated individuals, such as books and English dictionaries.
 Currently, it is establishing a scholarship for incarcerated individuals with economic difficulties and outstanding academic performance.
-The first sponsor is Mr. Kuan Vai Lam, a well-known entrepreneur in Macao, who has supported the programme for the current academic year.
-In addition, we have responded to prisoners’ requests for more courses so that they can make good use of their time in prison to take college courses and become more competitive and self-controlled when they rejoin society.
+We have responded to prisoners’ requests for more courses so that they can make good use of their time in prison to take college courses and become more competitive and self-controlled when they rejoin society.
 We also actively encourage prisoners to return to campus after their release and complete their remaining courses to obtain a college diploma, so that in time they will be able to influence others through their own life stories, just as the mission and attitude of social workers.

 Prof. Helen Liu is currently working on a research project on the Outreach Programme, “Resilience in Corrections After the Implementation of the Outreach Programme: a Pathway to Rehabilitation,” which is supported by a two-year research grant from the Macao Education and Youth Development Bureau.
 The purpose of the study is to promote research related to the establishment of higher education in prisons and to work with the Correctional Services Bureau’s Coloane Prison to establish a high-quality and effective outreach programme.
 At the same time, it will explore the path to rehabilitation for ex-offenders who have attended outreach programmes.